RedHatOfficial/RedHatOfficial.github.io/README.md

 1. Install dependencies: `npm install`
 2. Run the local development server: `npm start`

-The web page will start running on [localhost:8080](http://localhost:8080/).
+The web page will start running on [localhost: 8080](http://localhost: 8080/).

 ## Built with